What Happens if Your Car Is Stolen With No Insurance?

 Prevent future disasters with comprehensive coverage

-Comprehensive coverage, costing $150 to $300 annually, prevents this $20,000+ financial nightmare by covering theft losses minus your deductible.
+Comprehensive coverage, costing $150 to $300 annually, prevents this over $20,000 financial nightmare by covering theft losses minus your deductible.

 How to Report a Stolen Car Without Insurance

-If your car is stolen, report the theft to the police immediately.
-Then, notify the Department of Motor Vehicles (DMV).
-Even if you don't have comprehensive insurance to cover the theft, inform your insurer in case the thief causes damage or an accident using your car.
-Liability insurance won't cover repairs if the vehicle is damaged while stolen.
+If your car is stolen, report it to the police immediately and notify the DMV.
+Even without comprehensive coverage, inform your insurer if the thief causes damage or accidents.
+Liability insurance won't cover repairs to your stolen vehicle.

 1. 1